 Wicklow Walking Holiday

-- Uncover the beautiful mountains & landscapes on this guided walking holiday in Wicklow.
+- Uncover the beautiful mountains & landscapes on this guided hiking holiday in Wicklow.

 - Stay in the charming village of Laragh for easy access to some of the county’s best sights.

-- Walk in the footsteps of Pilgrims on ancient hiking trails.
+- Follow the footsteps of Pilgrims on ancient hiking trails.

 - Experience highlights such as Glendalough & learn about its founder St. Kevin.